jamstatic/jamstatic-fr/content/post/implémenter-un-headless-cms-en-3-jours.md

 create.
 It's then up to your static site generator to determine how to interpret these files and pull the data into templates.
 In this blog post, we'll cover how that works for Jekyll.

+Knowing this, can you guess why there are two types of collections?
+In the case of defined options, we can tell the CMS to put that field in a specific file in our project.
+In the case of repeating content, like blog posts or pages built out of modular components, we want to set up Netlify CMS so that it can generate many files based on a pattern that we define.
+We can generate a number of different file formats too -- it supports YAML, JSON, markdown with [front matter](https://jekyllrb.com/docs/front-matter/), and a few others.